nystudio107/craft-scripts/README.md

 Craft-Scripts works with both Craft 2.x & Craft 3.x, and has built-in support for both `mysql` as well as `postgres` databases.

+## Upgrading

+To upgrade to a later version of Craft-Scripts, replace the contents of your `scripts` folder with the newest Craft-Scripts, while preserving your existing `.env.sh` file.

+Craft-Scripts comes with defaults so that even older `.env.sh` files should work with the latest Craft-Scripts.

 ### set_perms.sh

 The `set_perms.sh` script sets the Craft CMS install file permissions in a strict manner, to assist in hardening Craft CMS installs.